hohlovkiril/to-do-backend-app/README.md

-# To-Do REST API
+# To-Do Backend App

-This project is a simple **To-Do List REST API** built using the [NestJS](https://nestjs.com/) framework.
+This project is a simple **To-Do Backend App** built using the [NestJS](https://nestjs.com/) framework.
 The API allows users to manage their tasks by creating, reading, updating, and deleting (CRUD) to-do items.

 ## Table of Contents